Level 4 restrictions from 5 January 2021

 All neighbourhood coaches are working remotely from home.
-They are supporting tenants with housing enquiries by telephone and email and carrying out arranged home visits.
+They are supporting tenants with housing enquiries by telephone and email and are carrying out pre-arranged essential home visits.
 If you don't have a direct number please contact our Customer Contact Team on 01563 554400.

 Frequently asked questions

 View our frequently asked question on housing services

 As a statutory homeless service and registered housing support service, we have reviewed and updated the way we run our service to meet the challenges brought by COVID-19.
 Our priority is to make sure we meet the needs of everyone who uses our service while keeping both staff and customers safe.

 We increased our temporary furnished accommodation portfolio to meet an anticipated rise in demand.
 We have moved all homeless people who were using St Andrews Court Hostel to temporary furnished accommodation, to make sure tenants can self-isolate if they need to.